Balsamia oregonensis

 Balsamia oregonensis is a species of ascomycete fungus in the family Helvellaceae.
 It is commonly found in Oregon, which it is named for.

 Taxonomy

 Balsamia oregonensis was first described by Helen Gilkey in 1925, who named it in honor of Professor H. P. Barss who first collected B. oregonensis in Oregon.

-It was then published in the Journal Mycologia, from the Mycological Society of America in December 1925.
+While originally assigned to genus Barssia, this species was reclassified along with much of Barssiainto the Balsamia genus.

 Description

 Balsamia oregonensis is reddish-yellow in color and between 1 and 2.5 cm across.
 Its exterior is roundish to somewhat flat and usually slightly lobed.
 It has fewer distinct warts than most other truffles.
 The entirety of the exterior is covered in coarse hyphae.
 The interior of B. oregonensis consists of whitish-gray canals.

 Balsamia oregonensis releases its fungal spores seasonally in the spring and into early summertime.

 Distribution and habitat

 As its name suggests, B. oregonensis is primarily found in Oregon, United States, although it is not exclusive to the area.
 Other areas within the United States where the species can be found includes the Great Plains region.

 B. oregonensis has reportedly also been found in the Polish Tatra Mountains.